id-Nick010/Training-Management-API/README.md

 3. **Start the API**
     `dotnet run`

+4. **Export SQL Script**
+   - `Script-Migration -Output dbsetup.sql` for VS
+   - the generated sql script is in the docs directory

 4. **Explore Endpoints**
    Visit `/swagger` for API documentation.
+   - swagger documentation json is in docs directory